In Laravel the set{Attribute}Attribute accessor methods are used to set new attributes of a model. For example we use $appends

 $user = User::first(); $user->fullname; //prints full name

-Way to detach or remove Appends
+Methods to detach or remove $appends

 Method 1 – Using makeHidden